ibm-cloud-docs/discovery/train.md

    ```
    {: pre}

-   The JSON that is returned will be of the following format:
+   The JSON that is returned is in the following format:

    ```json
     {